skrivle/react-stateful-component/Readme.md

 # React Stateful Component

-this is work in progress ...
+This is work in progress ...

 Create stateful React components in a more functional way.
 Heavily inspired by ReasonReact's api https://reasonml.github.io/reason-react/